jamie-allen/cpu_caches/preso/presentation.md

 * Write misses aren't so bad unless the policy is "write through"

 !SLIDE transition=blindY
-# Hyperthreading
-.notes Hyper threading shares all CPU resources except the register set.
-Intel CPUs limit to two threads per core, allows one hyper thread to access resources (like the arithmetic logic unit) while another hyper thread is delayed, usually by memory access.
-Only more efficient if the combined runtime is lower than a single thread, possible by overlapping wait times for different memory access that would ordinarily be sequential.
-The only variable is the number of cache hits.
-Note that the effectively shared L1d (& L2) reduce the available caches and bandwidth for each thread to 50% when executing two completely different code (questionable unless the caches are very large), inducing more cache misses, therefore hyper threading is only useful in a limited set of situations.
-Can be good for debugging with SMT.
-Contrast this with Bulldozer's "modules" (akin to two cores), which has dedicated schedulers and integer units for each thread in a single processer.

-* Great for I/O-bound applications
-* If you have lots of cache misses
-* Doesn't do much for CPU-bound applications
-* You have half of the cache resources per core

-!SLIDE transition=blindY
 # Programming Optimizations
 .notes Short lived data is not cheap, but variables scoped within a method running on the JVM are stack allocated and very fast.
 Think about the affect of contending locking.
 You've got a warmed cache with all of the data you need, and because of contention (arbitrated at the kernel level), the thread will be put to sleep and your cached data is sitting until you can gain the lock from the arbitrator.
 Due to LRU, it could be evicted.
 The kernel is general purpose, may decide to do some housekeeping like defragging some memory, futher polluting your cache.
 When your thread finally does gain the lock, it may end up running on an entirely different core and will have to rewarm its cache.
 Everything you do will be a cache miss until its warm again.
 CAS is better, checking the value before you replace it with a new value.
 If it's different, re-read and try again.
 Happens in user space, not at the kernel, all on thread.
 Algos get a lot harder, though - state machines with many more steps and complexity.
 And there is still a non-negligible cost.
 Remember the cycle time diffs for different cache sizes; if the workload can be tailored to the size of the last level cache, performance can be dramatically improved.
 Note that for large data sets, you may have to be oblivious to caching.